zsparal/api-documentation/source/reference/oauth2/authorize.rst

        .. type:: string
           :required: true

-     - The client ID you receive when :ref:`registering your app <oauth/getting-started>`.
+     - The client ID you receive when :doc:`registering your app </oauth/getting-started>`.

    * - | ``redirect_uri``